DEM0NAssissan7/desktop-icons-neo/README.md

 ## What is Desktop Icons: Neo?

-**Desktop Icons: Neo** is an extension for GNOME.
-It is a fork of the **Desktop Icons NG** extension.
+**Desktop Icons: Neo** is a desktop icons extension for GNOME.
+It is a fork of the ~[**Desktop Icons NG**](https://extensions.gnome.org/extension/2087/desktop-icons-ng-ding/) extension.
 It comes with a large host of new features, customizations, and overall polish.

 ![Image of Desktop Icons: Neo](https://github.com/DEM0NAssissan7/desktop-icons-neo/blob/main/Desktop%20Icons:%20Neo.jpg)
  * Customizable icon shapes